-The Backlog MCP Server is a tool that allows AI agents like Claude Desktop to interact with Backlog API for managing projects, issues, wikis, and more.
-It provides a standardized way to access Backlog features through the Model Context Protocol (MCP).
+The Backlog MCP Server is a flexible tool that enables AI agents to interact with Backlog API, allowing management of projects, issues, wikis, Git repositories, and more through natural language commands.

 {